Toluna-IP/tolunaintegratedpaneldocs/dashboard/api/getsurveys.md

 | WaveID | ```int``` | Current iteration of the survey.
 Studies related to one another can be sent in “waves” that the Member experiences as unique surveys.
 SurveyID+WaveID is always unique |
 | IsTqsSurvey | ```bool``` | Indicates whether the Survey returned from Dashboard belongs to Toluna Quick Survey.
 For non-TQS surveys, this property will not appear |

->Note: v2.1 requires Partners to opt-in to WaveID and IsTqsSurvey features.
-They will not appear by default

 ### Example Response
 ```json